rutholatunji/rutholatunji/README.md

 - I used inline styling and bootstrap to customize my navigation bar and main sections.
 - rgba CSS to make the main sections of my portfolio semi-transparent.

-Currently I'm working on adding additional functionality to my website, specifically adding more JavaScript to my form.
+Currently I'm working on adding additional functionality to my website, specifically adding more JavaScript to my contact form.
 <!--
 **rutholatunji/rutholatunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.